Yandex Cloud

 Note

-Data from a stream source is transferred as an infinite stream.
-To stop data processing and output the result to the console, the data in the example is limited with the LIMIT operator that sets the number of rows in the result.
+Data from a streaming source is delivered as an infinite stream.
+To prevent infinite streaming and get output in the console, the example uses the LIMIT clause that limits the number of result rows.

 Setting up a connectionSetting up a connection